marpies/firebase-invites-ane/README.md

 # Firebase Invites | Native extension for Adobe AIR (iOS &amp; Android)

 [Firebase Invites](https://firebase.google.com/docs/invites/) is a cross-platform solution for sending personalized email and SMS invitations, on-boarding users, and measuring the impact of invitations.
+Word of mouth is one of the most effective ways of getting users to install your app.
+Firebase Invites makes it easy to turn your app's users into your app's strongest advocates.

 Development of this extension is supported by [Master Tigra, Inc.](https://github.com/mastertigra)